Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 ```

 Was a bunch of empty links floating above headings, followed by it finally working as expected for the last two.
 As it turns out [nesting links](https://css-tricks.com/nested-links/) is unsurprisingly not allowed, and the first few posts had links in their first hundred words of content.
 I decided making the whole card a clickable link was a dumb idea anyway and went back to just the heading as a link.

+After that lesson in web standards and basic logic, nesting layouts turned out to be a breeze (just specify the parent layout as a layout for the child layout).
+On to CSS!

+## Styling

+I already had infinte ideas for cool styles to apply, so in the interests of not spending an entire week on this I strictly limited myself to:

+- default font styles & background color
+- post content is justified & limited to [~80 characters](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-visual-presentation.html)
+- links look decent, but still underlined
+- the nav header doesn't look terrible

+According to [swyx](https://www.swyx.io/line-lengths) `ch` is a decent approximation for character count, so I set `max-width: 70ch` on all `main` elements.
+I also copied the rest of the content styles from [100 Bytes of CSS](https://www.swyx.io/css-100-bytes) on that blog since they looked like a decent starting point, though I applied them to `main` rather than `html` since I want the freedom to style everything else however I want.

 {% endraw %}